FarronF/limerick-council-meetings/meetings/2018/01/15-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18 December 2017.md

 CSS is to examine the feasibility of undertaking a pilot CBL project in 2018 and

-will report on this matter to the Housing SPC in advance of same.--- 5
+will report on this matter to the Housing SPC in advance of same.
+---
+5

 **9.**